 Health risks associated with obesity

-Around 26% of adults in England are obese.
+Around two-thirds of adults in England are overweight or obese.
 Carrying many excess pounds increases a person's risk of serious health problems, including:

 Doctors generally agree that the more obese a person is the more likely he or she is to have health problems.
 People who are 20% or more overweight can gain significant health benefits from losing weight.
 Many obesity experts believe that people who are less than 20% above their healthy weight should still try to lose weight if they have any of the following risk factors:

 - Family history of certain chronic diseases.
 People with close relatives who have had heart disease or diabetes are more likely to develop these problems if they are obese or overweight.

 - Pre-existing medical conditions.
 High blood pressure, high cholesterol levels, and high blood sugar levels are all warning signs of different obesity-associated diseases.